sclay-ncl/CSC2033-Food-Bank-Project/README.md

 Open a terminal, cd into the project directory if not already.
 Run the following command: ``` python app.py ```

-Alternatively navigate to app.py file.
+Alternatively navigate to [app.py](./app.py).
 Navigate to and run the line:
 ```python
 if __name__ == '__main__':
 ```